moinox80/cm2104-group-webapp-group_y/final/readme.md

---Users can toggle visited on the movie locations (click on marker) --Users can get directions to location, either by google or by filmStalker (click on marker) --Users can toggle if a film is visible on the map (useful for when there are many films)
+--Users can toggle visited on the movie locations (click on marker) --Users can get directions to location, either by google or by filmStalker (click on marker) --Users can toggle if a film is visible on the map (useful for when there are many films) --users can add comments with the comment section in the footer

 -NPM node modules
 --bcrypt to hash and salt passwords